dicook/SISBID/README.md

 1. Advanced graphics, and statistical inference (Di)

+Friday

 Morning:

 1. Interactive and animated graphics using plotly and gganimate (Heike).
-1. Building interactive documents with Rmarkdown tools, learnr, flexdashboard (Di).
-XXX do we need this?
-I could expand more into leaflet and shiny and start with shiny in the morning.
 1. How to build a shiny app (Heike).
+1. Reactive elements in shiny (Heike).

 Afternoon:

 1. Polish and share your own shiny app (Di).
+1. Building interactive documents with Rmarkdown tools, learnr, flexdashboard (Di).

 ## Software list